Wimbledon school crash

-Shortly before 09:54 BST on 6 July 2023, a Land Rover Defender crashed into an end-of-year tea party and injured several people, mainly children, at The Study, a girls' preparatory school in Wimbledon, south-west London, England.
-An eight-year-old girl died later that day and another on 9 July.
-The driver of the car, 46-year-old Claire Freemantle from Wimbledon, was arrested and bailed on suspicion of causing death by dangerous driving.
-No charges were brought after it was established that the driver had suffered a first epileptic seizure.
+Shortly before 09:54 BST on 6 July 2023, a Land Rover Defender crashed into an end-of-year tea party, killing two girls and injuring several others, mainly children, at The Study, a girls' preparatory school in Wimbledon, south-west London, England.
+The driver of the car was arrested and bailed on suspicion of causing death by dangerous driving.
+The crash was widely reported on the front pages of national newspapers on the day after the crash, and inspired acts of vandalism against SUVs.

-The crash was widely reported on the front pages of national newspapers on the day after the crash, and inspired several acts of vandalism against SUVs in the United Kingdom.
-The case was re-opened in October 2024 after the two girls' families raised concerns about the investigation.
-The driver was arrested again in January 2025.
+In June 2024, the chief crown prosecutor said no charges were brought because the driver had suffered an epileptic seizure, which they had not previously been diagnosed with.
+The case was re-opened in October 2024 after the two girls' families raised concerns about the investigation, and the driver was arrested again in January 2025.
+In May 2026, the driver was charged with two counts of causing death by dangerous driving and seven offences of causing serious injury by dangerous driving.